-I. Referendums of Politics
+I. Referendums and Politics

 This short essay is a study of the role of Brexit in British politics.
-Great Britain, since 2008, since 2016, has gone through a difficult period.
-This difficult period has been caused by the politics of Crisis, the politics of Brexit, and the politics of the Referendum of 2016.
+Great Britain, since 2008, since 2010, and since 2016, has gone through a difficult period.
+This difficult period has been caused by the politics of crisis, the politics of Brexit, and the politics of the Referendum of 2016.
 Britain has also been divided on Europe and its place in Europe since the 1970s – since Britain joined the EEC in 1973.
 The Referendum of June 2016 is important because it has resulted in Britain voting to leave Europe and the European Union.
 In Britain, today, referendums are once again political and controversial parts of modern British politics — given the result of the June 2016 Referendum on Europe.
 In Britain, today, there is a great political crisis in Britain due to the June 2016 Referendum.
 There have been few referendums in British history and British politics.
-In the case of the history of the United Kingdom, the sole political examples of referendums all come from the twentieth and twenty-first centuries — mainly the Referendums of 1975, 1979, 1997, 1998, 2011, 2014, and the Brexit Referendum of June 2016.
-The Referendum of June 2016 in Britain, on Europe, was an important referendum in itself — and for political history in Britain.
-Britain, today, is a society in Crisis – which has been a reality for Britain ever since the beginning of the current Crisis of Capitalism since 2007 and since 2008.
-The Referendum of 2016 shows that British Capitalism is a society which is incapable of solving its own problems and its own crises — despite the flawed efforts of the Conservative Party and the Conservative Government.
-The Crisis of Capitalism, Austerity, and Brexit, is a real Crisis in Britain.
+In the case of the history of the United Kingdom, the only political examples of referendums all come from the twentieth and twenty-first centuries — mainly the Referendums of 1975, 1979, 1997, 1998, 2011, 2014, and the Brexit Referendum of June 2016.
+The Referendum of June 2016 in Britain, on Britain and Europe, was an important referendum in itself — and for political history in Britain.
+Britain, today, is a society in crisis — which has been a reality for Britain ever since the beginning of the current crisis of Capitalism in 2007 and 2008.
+The Referendum of 2016 shows that British Capitalism is a society which is incapable of solving its own problems and its own crises — despite the flawed attempts of the Conservative Party and the Conservative government.
+The crisis of Capitalism, Austerity, and Brexit is a real crisis in Britain.
 It is time for Britain to think about a new politics — politics which can solve both the problems of Brexit and the problems of Britain today.
 There is a firm need for Socialist politics and Left politics in Britain today.
 The Referendum of June 2016 needs to be understood — both for politics in Britain today and for politics in Britain in the future.
 This essay is about the political results which have emerged in Britain since the Referendum of June 2016.
 This essay is a Socialist essay about the political results which have emerged in Britain since June 2016.

 II.
 The Referendum of June 2016